Online Courses are available at BusyOx.com

 Learn the difference between an Acupuncture Point vs. Trigger Point vs. Motor Point and when to use each one for the treatment of musculoskeletal conditions.
 This is a great class for those interested in learning about trigger point acupuncture and the development of dry needling in the US.
 The majority of the class is focused on treatment and hands on learning of how to find and use acupuncture trigger points.

-Sunday Mar 4, 2018 or Mar 25, 2018– Advanced class: More hands on practice and introduction of specific muscle groups including: levator scapula, rhomboids, gastrocnemius, and more.
+Sunday June 17, 2018– Advanced class: More hands on practice and introduction of specific muscle groups including: levator scapula, rhomboids, gastrocnemius, and more.
+(8 CEUs pending Category 1)

 Acupuncture for Sports Medicine Series Schedule:(Class TBD for 2018)